Cykotic/HourBooster/README.md

 # Hour Booster

 Hour Booster is a small project created out of pure boredom.
-Its goal is to enable you to farm hours using the game ID.
+Its goal is to enable you to farm hours using the game ID on Steam.

 ## Details